leaningtech/labs/sites/browserpod/src/content/docs/15-more/03-changelog.md

 description: "Release notes and version history for BrowserPod, covering new features, runtime improvements, and bug fixes across each release."
 ---

+## Version 2.14.0:

+- Both the kernel and the userspace programs now support resizable memory, and start with the minimum memory required
+- Fixed a bug with futex not properly removing a thread from the queue when woken up by an signal

+## Version 2.13.0:

+- Activate the Bun polyfill only under the --browserpod-polyfill-bun cli argument

 ## Version 2.12.1:

 - Fix a regression in the previous version